hpcleuven/VscDocumentation/source/compute/portal/ondemand/pycharm.rst

 Before you connect
 ------------------

-In case you would like to only develop your Python code or software, you can use PyCharm as a pure editor.
-However, if you want to execute your Python scripts interactively, then you need to choose a Python interpreter that contains all the packages which you need at runtime.
+Aside from code editing, PyCharm also allows you to run your Python scripts and use a Python console from within the IDE.
+For this you will need to choose a suitable Python interpreter (typically one that is associated with a Python environment providing the Python packages that you need).
-For that, you need to consider :ref:`creating and using a Python environment <pycharm_env>` which suits you best.
+See the :ref:`creating and using a Python environment <pycharm_env>` paragraph below for how you can prepare suitable environments.

 Launching PyCharm